scala-montreal/scalaxercise/README.md

     sbt test

-Reactive compile/test loop (will recompile and re-run the test everytime a source file has changed)
+Reactive compile/test loop (will recompile and re-run the test every time a source file has changed)

     sbt ~test